Tuukka Rask: Playing career

-Finland
+Finland (2002–2007)

-Rask started his career in the youth teams of his hometown club SaPKo in Savonlinna, Finland.
-He then played in 26 games for the Tampere-based Ilves Jr. in the Finnish Junior League.
+Rask started his career in the junior teams of his hometown club SaPKo in Savonlinna, Finland.
+He then played in 26 games for the Tampere-based Ilves's junior team in the SM-sarja.
 His goals against average (GAA) was 1.86 with two shutouts and a .935 save percentage.
-He was the top-ranked European goaltender in the 2005 NHL Entry Draft.

-Rask played his last European ice hockey season as the number one goaltender for the Ilves senior team in the Finnish top-flight SM-liiga.
+Rask played started as the primary goaltender for the Ilves senior team in the Finnish top-flight SM-liiga in 2004.
+He was the top-ranked European goaltender for the 2005 NHL Entry Draft.

-The Toronto Maple Leafs drafted Rask in the first round, 21st overall, in the 2005 NHL Entry Draft.
+In the midst of his play with Ilves, the Toronto Maple Leafs drafted Rask in the first round, 21st overall, in the 2005 NHL Entry Draft.
 However, before playing a regular season game for Toronto, he was traded to the Boston Bruins in exchange for former Calder Memorial Trophy-winning goaltender Andrew Raycroft.
-Toronto management had deemed Justin Pogge their potential goaltender of the future, rendering Rask expendable.
+Toronto management instead chose to keep goaltender Justin Pogge, who had just won a gold medal with Team Canada at the World Junior Championships.
+Pogge would go on to play only seven games in the NHL, finishing his NHL career with a single win.
 It was later revealed the Bruins intended to release Raycroft, which would have made him available to Toronto without having to give up Rask.

-The trade has since been examined as one of the worst trades in Maple Leafs franchise history; Rask would experience many seasons of success with the Bruins, eventually winning the Stanley Cup and Vezina Trophy, while Raycroft would only play two seasons for Toronto, recording disappointing statistics in the process.
+In hindsight, the trade is widely considered to be one of the worst trades in Maple Leafs franchise history.
+Rask would experience many seasons of success with the Bruins, but Raycroft would play only two seasons for Toronto, recording disappointing statistics.